mapcrafter/mapcrafter/docs/configuration.rst

 cropping options.
 See `World Options`_ for more details.

 Every *Map* section represents an actual rendered map of a Minecraft world.
-You can specify things like rotation of the world, render view, render mode, spritemaps, texture size, etc. Each ``[map:...]`` will render a unique map you can view in your web-browser.
+You can specify things like rotation of the world, render view, render mode, block sprites, texture size, etc. Each ``[map:...]`` will render a unique map you can view in your web-browser.
 Oh, and you need at least one map, or Mapcrafter can't render anything!
 See `Map Options`_ for more details.

 Marker sections allow you to add map markers based on Minecraft signs.
-It is are outlined in more detail in :ref:`markers`.
+It is outlined in more detail in :ref:`markers`.

 Section names (eg: ``[map:a_section_name]``) are up to you.
-But it is recommended to use a fixed and consistent format (for example ``<world name>_<render view>_<render mode>`` for maps).
+They are used to refer back to other section (eg: in a ``map`` section, to specify which ``world`` to render).
+So it is recommended to use a fixed and consistent format (for example ``<world name>_<render view>_<render mode>`` for maps).
 Section names are also used as internal identifiers in Mapcrafter and HTML files, and should only contain letters, numbers and underscores (definitely no quotes or spaces).

-You can define defaults for each section using the special ``[global:<section name>]`` section, eg: ``[global:map]``.
+You can define defaults for each section using the special ``[global:<section type>]`` section, eg: ``[global:map]``.
 So, if you prefer to use PNGs rather than JPEGs, you can set ``image_format = png`` once in ``[global:map]`` rather than in every ``[map:...]`` you configure.

-Furthermore every map has as option ``name`` a name which is used in the web interface of the output HTML-File.
-This can be anything suitable to identify this map, including spaces, symbols and even Unicode.
+In addition to the section name ``[section:name]``, you can set a "pretty" name for each map using the ``name`` option.
+This is used in the web interface to identify your map.
+It can be anything including spaces, symbols and even Unicode.

 .. _Mapcrafter URL: